Master Every

 Essential Knot-Tying Tips

 - Always moisten your knots before tightening.
-Saliva or water reduces friction heat that weakens the line.
+Saliva or water reduces friction heat that weakens the line — this is the single most important rule in knot tying.

 - Trim tag ends close but leave a tiny nub.
 Cutting flush can cause the knot to work loose.